sfloyd5/introduction-to-computer-science/lesson_13.md

         -   Put particular emphasis on Motion and Drawing, as those will be used for this assignment
     -   Remind students about the iterative process of programming
         -   Students may get frustrated throughout this activity; remind them that requiring multiple attempts to find the right solution is normal.

+---

+#### Emphasize with students...

+#### Content - Ways to transform requirements into algorithms

+An algorithm is a set of precise instructions that solve a problem or perform a given task.
+When you wrote a SNAP program to draw a square, you essentially developed an algorithm to create a square.
+Your algorithm probably involved moving a certain amount of spaces in a straight line, then turning 90 degrees.

+In the tasks below, you will be asked to create programs, and therefore develop algorithms, for other shapes.
+As you do this, think carefully about how the requirements of the shape influence the algorithm you create.

+For example, what characteristics of a pentagon influence the algorithm.
+The number of sides?
+The number of vertices?
+How are these characteristics apparent in your algorithm?

+---

 2. Activity
     -   Students should complete the ["Triangles, Squares, and Stars, Oh My!"](lab_13.md) activity individually.
         -   Point out that the shapes in part 2.1 are not necessarily listed from easiest to hardest, and that the scripts need not be written in the given order.